kiegroup/process-migration-service/README.md

 The H2 JDBC extension is set by default.
 However, users will be able to use different JDBC extensions to connect to any supported database.
 For that purpose you will have to re-augment the base build to include the right build properties.

-For instance, below command will add a PostgreSQL database extension by re-augmenting the application.
+For instance, the below command will add a PostgreSQL database extension by re-augmenting the application.

 ```shell script
 java -jar -Dquarkus.launch.rebuild=true -Dquarkus.datasource.db-kind=postgresql target/quarkus-app/quarkus-run.jar